 Cold-pressed

-To produce cold-pressed canola oil, no heating or cooking of the canola seeds take place.
-The goal with this process is to prevent any heat production, so the machines used for pressing are set to a slow speed.
+To produce cold-pressed canola oil, no heating or cooking of the canola seeds takes place.
+The goal of this process is to prevent any heat production, so the machines used for pressing are set to a slow speed.
 As with expeller-pressed canola oil, the cold-pressing process does not use solvents to extract the oil.

 The only method of extracting the oil used is mechanically pressing the seeds.
 The resulting oil is higher in antioxidants, which are mostly destroyed by traditional processing methods.
 Cold-pressed canola oil is never deodorized.